Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

 <br/>

 After locating the address of the contract, select the “Contract” button and proceed to click on “Verify and Publish” in order to initiate the verification process.

 ![Verification Step 1](Images/vstep1.png)

 Fill in the required information, such as the compiler version used to deploy your contract, the compiler type, and so on.

 ![Verification Step 2](Images/vstep2.png)

-Then click on “Continue,” which will take you to another page.
-To verify your smart contract, you must copy and paste its code into the “Enter the Solidity Contract Code below” field.
-Additionally, if your contract’s constructor function had any arguments passed during deployment, you will need to obtain the ABI-encoded argument and paste it into the “Constructor Arguments ABI-encoded” field.
-However, if there were no arguments provided during deployment, this step can be skipped.
+After clicking "Continue," you will be directed to another page.
+To authenticate your smart contract, you need to copy and paste its code into the "Enter the Solidity Contract Code below" field.
+If your contract's constructor function required arguments during deployment, you must also obtain and paste the ABI-encoded argument into the "Constructor Arguments ABI-encoded" field.
+If no arguments were provided during deployment, you can skip this step.As the contracts used in this tutorial do not contain a constructor function, we can skip that step.
 <br/>

 Submit the verification request by clicking the “Verify and Publish” button , and wait for it to be processed.
 This usually takes a few seconds.
 <br/>

 After successfully verifying your smart contract, you should be able to see it on the Celo Explorer with a green checkmark indicating that it has been verified.

 ![Verification Step 3](Images/vstep3.png)

 You can do the same for the Minimal Proxy Factory as well.